Research

 Illustrative reconstruction of the global pattern of surface temperature informed by a small subset of observations (gray dots).

-Data assimilation methods enable reconstruction of full spatial fields of SST and sea ice back to 1850 at monthly temporal resolution.
+Data assimilation enables reconstruction of full spatial fields of SST and sea ice back to 1850 at monthly temporal resolution.
 This framework is essentially Bayesian and propagates information from sparse observations (e.g., bucket measurements of SST from ships of opportunity) to unobserved regions of the globe.
-Data assimilation spreads this information using covariances that are based on dynamics of the climate system (rather than interpolating without considering physical constraints).
+Data assimilation spreads this information using spatial covariances that are based on dynamics of the climate system (rather than interpolating without considering physical constraints).
 We are simultaneously able to quantify uncertainty in the spatial patterns.

 Linear inverse models can be efficiently paired with data assimilation.
 After training a linear inverse model (LIM), we can use the LIM to predict SST patterns for a specific month based on our analysis of the previous month.
 The LIM predictions may improve our "prior" (i.e., first guess) estimate of the SST pattern, relative to the "uninformed prior" we would use in offline data assimilation, thereby enhancing our ability to constrain each month of SSTs back to 1850.
 The LIM is a computationally efficient statistical tool that captures the linear dynamics of a complex system.